tosoto/grc/README.md

     - Obligatory graph file name - this graph will be analyzed by the program

   - -o, --output
-    - File type format to save scenarios - depends on plugins
+    - File type format to save scenarios - depends on plugins.
+Currently supported plugins:
+      - txt
+        - converts output to text scenarios. only description is saved
+      - py
+        - converts output to python scripts. both code, descriptions are saved
+      - ods
+        - converts output to ods sheet - only description is saved

   - -s, --stopatrepeatednode
     - Stops at repeated node, does not finishes path